- Chart

 Core Business Areas

-- Titanium Technologies: This segment is a leading global producer of titanium dioxide (TiO2), a white pigment used in a wide range of applications, including paints, coatings, plastics, and paper.
-Chemours' Ti-Pureu2122 brand is a recognized leader in the industry.
+- Titanium Technologies: This segment is a leading global producer of titanium dioxide (TiO2), a pigment used in paints, coatings, plastics, and laminates.
+It is a key ingredient for creating brightness and opacity.

 Leadership and Structure